 - A minimum grade point average (GPA) of 3.0 (on a scale of 4.0)

-- A minimum of one year full-time postbaccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency
+- A minimum of two years full-time post-baccalaureate work experience relevant to an immunohematology area within an institution accredited by a recognized accrediting agency

 - Three (3) reference letters